 9. Electrical Muscle Stimulation (EMS)

-Electric muscle stimulation uses a device that sends electrical signals to the muscles, causing them to contract.
+Electrical muscle stimulation uses a device that sends electrical signals to muscles, causing them to contract.
 And depending on the type of electrical muscle stimulation (EMS) device you use, it can activate muscles in a therapeutic way.

-EMS therapy can also go far beyond simple exercise recovery.
-Critical Illness Polyneuromyopathy (CIPNM) is a complication of critical illness that results in muscle weakness.
+EMS therapy can also go well beyond simple exercise recovery.
+Critical illness polyneuromyopathy (CIPNM) is a complication of critical illness that leads to muscle weakness.

-A study concluded that daily EMS training prevents the development of CIPNM in critically ill patients, preserves muscle mass, and shortens length of stay in the intensive care unit.³¹
+One study found that daily EMS training prevented the development of CIPNM in critically ill patients, maintained muscle mass, and reduced ICU length of stay.³¹

-The loss of muscle mass in critically ill patients has been attributed in part to sepsis and multiple organ failure, as well as immobilization.
-Therefore, the use of EMS as an alternative to conventional exercise may aid in the recovery of chronic obstructive pulmonary disease and chronic heart failure.
+The loss of muscle mass in critically ill patients has been attributed in part to sepsis and multiple organ failure as well as immobilization.
+Therefore, using EMS as an alternative to traditional exercise can aid in recovery from chronic obstructive pulmonary disease and chronic heart failure.

-You can also enhance the effects of EMS by spraying the skin with magnesium or arnica gel or another anti-inflammatory beforehand and simply taping the electrodes over the oil or lotion.
-Tour de France cyclists have been known to cover the electrodes with ice to enhance the effect.
+You can also enhance the effects of EMS by spraying the skin with magnesium or arnica gel or another anti-inflammatory beforehand and simply sticking the electrodes over the oil or lotion.
+Tour de France cyclists have been known to cover the electrodes with ice to increase the effect.

 10. Vibration therapy

-Whole-body vibration therapy (WBV), in which you stand or move on a vibration platform, has been shown not only to increase strength, power, and speed, but also to have hormonal, immune, and anti-inflammatory effects.
+Whole body vibration therapy (WBV), where you stand or move on a vibration platform, has been shown to not only increase strength, power and speed, but also has hormonal, immunological and anti-inflammatory effects.

-Postmenopausal women are familiar with the risk of fractures due in part to lower hip bone density and overall osteoporosis.
-A study of postmenopausal women found that a 24-week WBV training program not only improved isometric and dynamic muscle strength (+15% and +16%, respectively), but also increased hip bone density, a combination of benefits not observed in women who participated in traditional resistance training.³³
+Postmenopausal women are aware of the risk of fractures, which is partly due to the lower bone density of the hip and general osteoporosis.
+A study of postmenopausal women found that a 24-week WBV exercise program not only improved isometric and dynamic muscle strength (+15% and +16%, respectively), but also increased hip bone density - a combination of benefits seen in women who participated in traditional resistance training was not observed.³³

-While high-frequency vibration in the workplace (the type of vibration that pilots and truck drivers are exposed to) has negative effects on blood flow and muscle strength, low-frequency vibration as an exercise tool increases both muscle strength and muscle blood flow by increasing blood flow velocity and decreasing resistance.³⁴
+While high-frequency vibration in the workplace (the type of vibration that pilots and truck drivers are exposed to) has negative effects on blood flow and muscle strength, low-frequency vibration as a training tool increases both muscle strength and muscle blood flow by increasing blood flow velocity and increasing blood pressure Decrease resistance.³⁴

-There are a variety of vibration devices, from rods to platforms to larger devices that cover a large area of the skin.
-The idea is the same as a massage therapist: The vibrations draw blood to the muscle and surrounding tissue.
-The blood flow to the tissues delivers oxygen, nutrients and growth hormones for regeneration, while stimulating the lymph to remove waste and excess fluid.
+There is a wide variety of vibrating devices, from wands to platforms to larger devices that cover a large area of the skin.
+The idea is the same as a massage therapist: the vibrations draw blood into the muscle and surrounding tissues.
+Blood flow to the tissues delivers oxygen, nutrients and growth hormones for regeneration while stimulating the lymph to drain waste and excess fluid.

-You can use various forms of vibration therapy anywhere to help you recover quickly and eliminate sore muscles or tension.
+You can use different forms of vibration therapy anywhere to help you recover quickly and get rid of sore muscles or tension.

 11. Far infrared light

-Far infrared light is radiant heat, similar to the heat we get from sunlight.
-Radiant heat is a form of energy that heats objects directly through a process called conversion, without the need to heat the air.
+Far-infrared light is a type of radiant and thermal radiation, similar to the heat we get from sunlight.
+Radiant heat is a form of energy that heats objects directly through a process called conversion without having to heat the air.

-Exposing the body to infrared light has been shown to increase white blood cell counts and boost the immune system, warming tissues and increasing blood flow to injured or recovering muscles.
+Irradiating the body with infrared light has been shown to increase white blood cell counts and strengthen the immune system, warming tissues and increasing blood flow to injured or recovering muscles.

-A study found that far-infrared heat improved recovery of neuromuscular performance during five days of intensive training, with improved recovery associated with increases in the testosterone-to-cortisol ratio.³⁵
+One study found that far-infrared heat improved neuromuscular performance recovery during five days of intense exercise, with improved recovery being associated with increases in testosterone-to-cortisol ratios.³⁵

-Another study found that a 30-minute sauna bath in far infrared after exercise was beneficial for recovery of the neuromuscular system after maximal endurance performance.³⁶
+Another study found that a 30-minute post-exercise far-infrared sauna bath is beneficial for neuromuscular system recovery after maximal endurance effort.³⁶

 Most infrared saunas use ceramic or metallic elements to emit energy.
-Unlike a regular sauna or steam room, this energy penetrates the skin and heats it from both the inside and outside, so the heat penetrates deeper.
+Unlike a regular sauna or steam room, this energy penetrates the skin and warms it from both the inside and outside, allowing the heat to penetrate deeper.

-PEMF uses electrical energy to conduct a series of magnetic pulses through injured tissue.
-The tiny electrical signal from each pulse stimulates cell repair by upregulating a tissue repair protein called "heat shock protein" and increasing the uptake of oxygen and nutrients into the tissue.
+PEMF uses electrical energy to direct a series of magnetic pulses through injured tissue.
+The tiny electrical signal of each pulse stimulates cell repair by upregulating a tissue repair protein called "heat shock protein" and increasing the uptake of oxygen and nutrients into the tissues.

-Numerous studies have shown that PEMF is effective in healing soft tissue wounds, reducing inflammation, relieving pain, and increasing range of motion.³⁷
+Countless studies have shown that PEMF is effective in healing soft tissue wounds, reducing inflammation, relieving pain and increasing range of motion.³⁷

-By stimulating ATP production through a process called myosin phosphorylation, PEMF can also shorten the time it takes to replenish energy stores after a workout.
-PEMF can also speed up bone repair, which can be helpful for stress fractures or broken bones.³⁹ PEMF also reduces the symptoms of delayed-onset muscle soreness.⁴⁰
+By stimulating ATP production through a process called myosin phosphorylation, PEMF may also reduce the time it takes to replenish energy stores after a workout.
+PEMF can also speed up bone repair, which can help with stress fractures or broken bones.³⁹ PEMF also reduces symptoms of delayed muscle soreness.⁴⁰

-PEMF devices can be lightly held or moved over an area of damaged tissue or healing bone for ten to thirty minutes
+PEMF devices can be held or moved gently over an area of damaged tissue or healing bone for ten to thirty minutes.

-Interestingly, the magnetic signal emitted by a PEMF device is very similar to that emitted by grounding mats.
-Unlike those mats, however, a PEMF device doesn't need to be plugged into an outlet with a three-prong plug and grounded - so you're actually exposed to less power pollution.
+Interestingly, the magnetic signal emitted by a PEMF device is very similar to that of grounding mats.
+Unlike these mats, however, a PEMF device doesn't need to be plugged into an outlet with a three-pronged plug and grounded - so you're actually less exposed to electricity pollution.

-Believe it or not, this is just a small sample of the various ways you can speed up your body's recovery processes
+Believe it or not, this is just a small sampling of the various ways you can speed up your body's recovery processes.

-Experiment first with the tools or techniques that are most accessible or applicable to you.
-After that, you can go as deep as you can into the more advanced techniques.
+Experiment first with whatever tools or techniques are most accessible or applicable to you.
+After that you can go as deep as possible into the advanced techniques.

-Whatever you do, make sure you prioritize recovery so that you can perform at your best during your workout and realize your body's true potential.
+Whatever you do, make sure you prioritize recovery so you can perform at your best during your workout and reach your body's true potential.